jfreeze/phoenix-config-for-tailwind/README.md

 mix node.update
 ```

 Note: Having a utility like `exenv` installed may cause issues with running multiple `mix` commands.
-You may have to copy/paste each mix command.
+You may have to copy/paste each mix command separately.